-Loblaw has a public safer chemicals policy that includes a BRSL and applies to packaging as well as products.
+Loblaw has a public safer chemicals policy that includes a beyond restricted substance list (BRSL) of three chemicals and applies to packaging as well as products.
 Loblaw’s statement on BPA states that the company is committed “to taking measured and educated steps to remove [ingredients of concern], where possible, from [its] products, and is transitioning formula, food and snack products to BPA-free packaging.”
-In its 2017 CSR report, Loblaw disclosed a goal of removing triclosan, phthalates, and plastic microbeads from household, beauty, and cosmetic products in two of its private-label product lines by the end of 2018, and mentioned an ongoing effort to “encourage [its] suppliers to identify and eliminate phthalates that may come from other sources, such as manufacturing equipment and packaging.”
-The company reported progress on this initiative, stating that it “successfully stopped manufacturing products formulated with plastic microbeads, triclosan and phthalates by year-end 2017.”
-The company stated: “We continue to encourage our suppliers to identify and eliminate phthalates that may come from manufacturing equipment and packaging.”
+In its 2017 CSR report, Loblaw disclosed a goal of removing triclosan, phthalates, and plastic microbeads from household, beauty, and cosmetic products by the end of 2018 in the only two private-label product lines that carry these types of products – Life Brand and President’s Choice.
+The company reported progress on this initiative, stating that by the end of 2018, it had formulated all of its Life Brand and President’s Choice household, beauty, and cosmetic products without triclosan or phthalates.
+The company also reported that it continues to encourage suppliers to identify and eliminate phthalates that may come from other sources such as manufacturing equipment and packaging, as it did in 2017.
 The company also engages an advisory board of two experts to regularly provide input on matters related to the chemicals policy.

-Opportunities for improvement: Loblaw can make progress by developing public BRSLs for a broader assortment of private-label and brand-name products in key product categories, setting public quantifiable goals with clear timelines for removing BPA and other bisphenols from receipts, and completely eliminating and safely replacing BPA and per- and polyfluoroalkyl substances (PFAS) in food packaging and food contact materials as well as phthalates in food and food contact materials in its supply chain.
+Opportunities for improvement: Loblaw can make progress by developing and publicly disclosing expanded BRSLs for a broader assortment of private-label and brand-name products in key product categories and by setting additional public quantifiable goals with clear timelines for reducing and eliminating chemicals of high concern (CHCs).
+In particular, we urge the company to remove all bisphenols, including BPA and BPS, from thermal paper receipts, and eliminate and safely replace any bisphenols and per- and polyfluoroalkyl substances (PFAS) that may be in food packaging and food contact materials as well as any phthalates that may be in food and food contact materials in its supply chain.
 Loblaw should become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.
 Loblaw can also improve its score by enhancing transparency through disclosing fragrance ingredients for private-label and brand-name products online and on product labels.

 Summary of Loblaw’s Grade